preethampaul/gdrive2/README.md

 # **gdrive**
-## File management for Google Drive using python
+## File management for Google Drive using python (Readme under construction)

 gdrive is inspired from git's push-pull functionalities from command line.
 With gdrive, some command line functions like `cd` and `ls` can be used to view files in drive folders directly from command line.